Charles Klein

 Charles Klein (January 7, 1867 – May 7, 1915) was an English-born playwright and actor who emigrated to America in 1883.
+After moving to New York City in 1883, Klein began acting.
+He began writing by 1890, soon working for producer Charles Frohman.
+Among his works was the libretto of John Philip Sousa's operetta, El Capitan (1896).
+He wrote melodrama and dramatic plays in the first 15 years of the 20th century.

-Among his works was the libretto of John Philip Sousa's operetta, El Capitan.
-Klein's talented siblings included the composer Manuel and the critic Herman Klein.
-He drowned during the sinking of the RMS Lusitania.
+Klein's talented siblings included composer Manuel, actor Alfred, and critic Herman Klein.
+He drowned during the sinking of the RMS Lusitania in 1915.